cbg-ethz/sr2silo/README.md

 This project will wrangle short-read genomic alignments, for example from wastewater-sampling, into a format for easy import into the SILO sequencing database.

+### Usage of the V-Pipe Deamon
+`sr2silo` provides a daemon to process files as they arrive.
+See `scripts/README.md` for details.

 ## Project Organization

 - `.github/workflows`: Contains GitHub Actions used for building, testing, and publishing.